 - a.
 In the Cloudera Manager Admin Console, select Clusters > Cloudera Management Service. - b.
 Click the Configuration tab. - c.
 In the Scope section, select the role where you are configuring the database. - d.
 Select Category > Database category. - e.
 Set the Role Name Database Password property. - f.
 Click Save Changes to commit the changes.

 External PostgreSQL Database

 To use an external PostgreSQL database, follow these procedures.
+For information on compatible versions of the PostgreSQL database, see CDH and Cloudera Manager Supported Databases.

 Installing the External PostgreSQL Server